lauralwd/LAR_phylogeny_gungor-et-al-2020/README.md

-This repository contains a phylogenetic tree of LAR and other PIP family enzymes as shown in Güngör _et al_.
-2020: Azolla ferns testify: seed plants and ferns share a common ancestor for leucoanthocyanidin reductase enzymes (link will follow upon publication).
+This repository contains a phylogenetic tree of LAR and other PIP family enzymes as shown in [Güngör _et al_.
+2020: Azolla ferns testify: seed plants and ferns share a common ancestor for leucoanthocyanidin reductase enzymes](https://doi.org/10.1111/nph.16896).
 Additionally, this repository details all code and intermediate files used in the process towards that tree.

 [![DOI](https://zenodo.org/badge/279892407.svg)](https://zenodo.org/badge/latestdoi/279892407)